mokyen/okyensourcesoftware/docs/godbolt_cmake_gtest.md

 ### The CMake Solution

-While CE has supported multiple files using CMake for years, incorporating Gtest isn't straightforward due to compilation time limits.
+While CE has supported multiple files using CMake for years, incorporating Gtest isn't straightforward due to the interworkings of CD and compilation time limits.
 This challenge led me to develop the solution I'm sharing in this blog post.

 In the following sections, we'll dive into how to set up Gtest with CMake in Compiler Explorer, overcoming these limitations and enabling more complex, real-world project structures.